 Star Trek: The Next Generation had several things going for it over the original Star Trek.
 Advances in special effects, an audience who was more open to science fiction, an established semi-continuity to rely on, etc., but one of the biggest advantages they had was Patrick Stewart, a man who constantly combines classical Shakespearean level drama with his own natural humor.
 I love Shatner as Kirk, but my captain will always be Stewart’s Picard (apologies to the others I neglected to mention… oh, hell, Janeway, Sisko, Lorca, and Archer.
+I’m not doing the others, but yes, I know them.
 Happy?).

 Throughout the episode, hints are dropped that the planet is in trouble.
 There is a drought that doesn’t seem to be ending, although the government keeps saying that everything is fine.
 Finally, as Kamin, Picard and his daughter deliver a report that the drought is coming from the increased solar radiation of their sun.
 In fact, the sun is going to go nova eventually.
 The government reveals that they know about it already, but it’s a moot point.
 The civilization simply lacks the technology to travel outside of the solar system before its destruction.
 They wouldn’t be able to keep even a small number of people alive.
 Their legacy is doomed to destruction.